- Last updated as of 2 April 2020

 - Do not release modified copies of our programs without written approval from Lead Staff.

-- Do not release direct copies of our programs.
+- Do not release direct copies of Donut Team or the Donut Team community's software or mods.

 Violation of Terms